 - What are your favorite things about fall?And so many more!!

-Each week we have a guest speaker that joins us!
-Our guests can be anyone!
-We’ve had guests that were staff at MRI, family members of staff, other clients, just about anyone that would like to guest speak is more than welcome!
-Some of our guest speakers teach our participants how to be formal, what to wear and how to address a formal audience and then some of our other speakers are more relaxed and just sit down with us with a conversation or demonstration.
+Every week we have a guest speaker that joins us.
+Our guests can be anyone.
+We’ve had guests that were staff at MRI, family members of staff, other clients, just about anyone that would like to guest speak is more than welcome.
+Some of our guest speakers teach our participants how to be formal, what to wear and how to address a formal audience; while other speakers are more relaxed and just sit down for a conversation or demonstration.

-- Andy Richards- soft spoken but very intelligent and creative.
+- Andy- soft spoken but very intelligent and creative.

-- Angie Belue- very sweet and funny but isn’t afraid to tell you how it is
+- Angie- very sweet and funny, but isn’t afraid to tell you how it is.

-- Shawn Williams- the best listener in class!
+- Shawn- the best listener in class!
 Always respectful to the individual speaking.

-- Brook Wells- without Brook, speech club wouldn’t be nearly as fun and lively.
+- Brook- without Brook, speech club wouldn’t be nearly as fun and lively.
 Brook is always there for someone if they’re struggling with a topic or having a hard time speaking about something.

-- Tonya Hardison- always very excited about speech each week!
+- Tonya- always very excited about speech each week!

-- Jill Bell- the bubbliest person you’ll ever meet.
+- Jill- the bubbliest person you’ll ever meet.
 Always smiling and spreading a smile on other’s faces.

-- Matt Gregory- also very excited about our weekly meetings, always willing to share a story or experience with the club.
+- Matt- also very excited about our weekly meetings, always willing to share a story or experience with the club.

-- Lynn Heath- Lynn is very in tune with all safety precautions.
+- Lynn- Lynn is very in tune with all safety precautions.
 She is very cautious and informative.

-- Dorothy Reed- You can always count on Dorothy for a good laugh and a sweet compliment.
+- Dorothy- You can always count on Dorothy for a good laugh and a sweet compliment.
 She enjoys speech club and enjoys socializing with her peers.

-MRI’s CAPS program allows our day training individuals to learn more about the community they live in by volunteering and exploring local places.
-CAPS also allows members of the community to interact with individuals with developmental and physical disabilities and to see they are a person just like everyone else.
+MRI’s CAPS (Community Awareness Possibilities & Supports) program allows our day training individuals to learn more about the community they live in by volunteering and exploring local businesses.
+CAPS also allows members of the community to interact with individuals with developmental and physical disabilities.

 At MRI we offer a vast array of fun and interesting programs for our clients to utilize and explore.
 This week we would like to take a look at our Creative Writing Class!